 EP-494 and EP-511

 MNE is 100% owner of EP-494 and EP-511 encompassing a significant footprint in the lucrative onshore Perth Basin.
-The core assets are host to a portfolio of opportunities with ~2,000 Bscf of undiscovered prospective resources recoverable.
+The core assets are host to a portfolio of opportunities with ~2 Tscf of unrisked 2U prospective resource.

 Around AU$2.5B in corporate activity has occurred on the back of 7 commercial discoveries since 2015 comprising ~1,360 2C Resource.
 This significant consolidation makes MNE one of the last remaining plays in the onshore Perth Basin.